 If something needs fixing, unless it is necessary to continue shooting, just make a note of what needs doing and do it when you get home.
 You can fix that arrow later.
 Use every moment at the range for working on your shot, form, and mental and physical strength, rather than for repairs.

 Working on your shot is a learning experience.
-When you know – or just feel – it’s wrong, stop and start again.
+When you know or feel it’s wrong, stop and start again.
 Try your best to concentrate on what you are trying to achieve while you are executing each shot, then switch off when collecting arrows and scoring.
 This way, you are more likely to build concentration for when it matters.

 In the last ten minutes of a session, it's good to try something different, either by yourself or with others.
-You could tell yourself that you won’t leave the field until you have got six golds in a row, for example – simply adjust for your target size and current ability level.
+You could tell yourself that you won’t leave the field until you have got six golds in a row, for example – adjust for your target size and current ability level.

 So, grab your bow, set your sights, and shoot.